Yo-Mobile

 On 7 April 2014 it was announced that the project was sold to the Russian government for €1.
-As of 2017, no production vehicles were ever produced.
+As of 2017, no production vehicles were ever manufactured.

 Background

 The car was introduced on 13 December 2010 in Moscow, a product of a joint venture between Yarovit, owner of a small assembly plant in St. Petersburg, Russia and the Onexim investment group, headed by Mikhail Prokhorov, who is the leader and financier of the project.
 Prokhorov planned to invest around €150 million (US$200 million) in a venture, dubbed Yo-auto.
 According to Prokhorov, he intended for the vehicle to "break the stereotype saying Russia can't produce good cars."

 Design

 The car was designed to be powered by an engine that can burn both gasoline and natural gas.
 The series hybrid no-transmission layout uses an electric generator that feeds its power directly into the car's two rear electric motors, unlike parallel hybrid cars like the Toyota Prius.
 A super capacitor would provide a small but powerful energy buffer.
 It was planned to install a rotary vane type engine, with the pistons moving in a circle, rather than linearly.

 The design includes a plastic body that can be recycled to make other structural components.
 Another feature is the ability for the vehicle to become a 20 kW power station for a house or business during a grid failure.

 Fuel economy of the car was expected to be around 67 mpgus, with a range of 680 mi and a top speed of 80 mph.
 However, no tests were conducted due to the lack of working examples.